truecharts/website/docs/manual/SCALE/guides/linking-apps.md

 ## List Internal Domain Names using HeavyScript

-HeavyScript, a command-line utility, can list the internal DNS names of your apps using the command `./heavy_script.sh --dns`
+HeavyScript, a command-line utility, can list the internal DNS names of your apps using the command `heavyscript --dns`

 Follow the installation instructions on the github repo: https://github.com/Heavybullets8/heavy_script